image

 Ayurvedic Yoga Massage ARYM

-Inspired by her experiences and guided by the wisdom of BKS Iyengar in yoga and Vasudev Limaye in massage therapy, Kusum Modak ingeniously crafted Ayurvedic Yoga Massage.
+Inspired by her experiences and guided by the wisdom of BKS Iyengar in yoga and Vasudev Limaye in massage therapy, Kusum Modak progressively developed Ayurvedic Yoga Massage during the following years.
 The AYM method integrated the healing power of massage with the benefits of yoga-based stretching and yoga alignment.
 For 35 years, Kusum Modak tirelessly refined and generously shared the AYM method with individuals worldwide, leaving an indelible mark on holistic well-being.

 Today, AYM continues to flourish, thanks to its visionary creator, Kusum Modak and a few dedicated teachers of her lineage, among Ananta Sylvain Girard, who have carried forward the legacy of profound healing and transformation.

-Ayurvedic Yoga Massage compared to traditional Abhyangam massage and other Ayurveda massage treatments
+Ayurvedic Yoga Massage compared to the traditional Ayurvedic Massage and other Ayurveda massage treatments

 learn more about it